 Practical Travel Tips

-- Book early for summer travel
+- Book early for summer travel (3-6 months ahead)

-- Use trains between major cities
+- Use trains between major cities (efficient and scenic)

-- Rent a car for rural areas
+- Rent a car for rural areas and wine regions

 - Pack layers for changing weather